-Before the procedure, two injections of local anaesthetic are provided to numb the toe before surgery.
+Before the procedure, two injections of local anaesthetic are provided at the base of the toe to numb the toe before surgery.
 At Pinnacle, we offer the comfort-in needle-free system to numb the skin prior to injections.
 Once the toe is numbed, we’ll begin prepping by placing an elastic ring around the toe’s base to control any bleeding.

 A thin-bladed tool will be used to finish the cut.
 These tools will conclude the nail cutting to the base without the need for any skin incisions.
 Forceps will then be used to remove the affected section of the nail.
 The nail base is carefully checked to ensure the matrix has been effectively removed – this is a crucial step in ensuring the ingrown toenail does not reoccur.

-Finally, phenol will be used and applied to the nail to prevent nail regrowth.
-This chemical will also minimise post-surgery discomfort and be cleaned with a saline flush to clear any debris from the surgical site.
+Finally, phenol will be used and applied to the nail bed to prevent nail regrowth.
+This chemical will also minimise post-surgery discomfort and be cleaned with a saline flush.
 The band will be removed, and our podiatrist will provide a sterile surgical dressing for the site – the toe needs to be redressed until the site has completely healed.